-An amount of investments in property, plant and equipment is presented in the manner it is calculated and reflected in the balance sheet of the Company.
-Detailed information on the investments (or noncurrent assets acquisitions) is presented in Notes 8 and 9.
+An amount of investments in property, plant and equipment is presented in the manner it is calculated and reflected in the statement of financial position of the Company.
+Detailed information on the investments (or non-current assets acquisitions) is presented in Notes 8 and 9.

-The average conditional number of employees is the sum of the average number of full-time and parttime employees recalculated to full-time employees.
+The average conditional number of employees is the sum of the average number of full-time and part-time employees recalculated to full-time employees.